joshsirota/Illumio-challenge/README.md

 No doubt I have ham-fisted a lot of erlang-isms in here, as this is the first time I've used erlang and I completed this assignment in about 2 hours.
 So please don't judge me on style items, though I'd love to learn if this is something that Illumio uses all the time!
 Looking at some of your existing code would help a lot.
 I mean, I'm not sure about variable (well, constant) naming conventions, indentation style, whether or not my main function is too long, etc. I'll certainly take hints.

 But I used the functional programming style I'm familiar with for the most part, and definitely embraced the "let it fail" mantra that I believe is part of erlang.
 Certainly a lot more error handling could be done here though it's unclear to me if that's the way it's normally done in "real" erlang-based products or if we really would follow the "let it fail" guidelines.
 Interestingly, "let if fail" is completely the opposite of the other major functional language I've used a lot, Scala.
-In Scala, the best-practivec is that you try to handle pretty much EVERYTHING, always, and only allow exceptions to occur that would really be unforeseeable.
+In Scala, the best-practice is that you try to handle pretty much EVERYTHING, always, and only allow exceptions to occur that would really be unforeseeable.

-I'm also not claiming that this will work for all valid inputs.
+I'm also not claiming that this will work for all RFC-valid inputs.
 I wouldn't be too surprised if URL encoding or alternate character encodings break something.
 If we need to take this to the next level, let me know that!

 ## Assumptions
 1. This only NEEDS to work on the provided input, not necessarily any example of valid HTTP.